ravenrothkopf/sage/README.md

 * Gabriela (11/21) - Quality assurance testing and compile a list of bugs to address in Hao's office hours, specifically addressing test cases file
 * Gabriela (11/21) - Attend Hao's OH and push some debugging suggestions for binding
 * Mely (11/21) - Attended Hao's OH to ask about printing functionality and worked on implementing the print feature in semant.ml
+* Raven (12/21) - Worked on debugging parser ast, and semantic checking to integrate binding